editions

 Adania Shibli (Palestine, 1974) has written novels, plays, short stories and narrative essays.
 Her novel Tafsil Thanawi (Minor Detail) was published by Al-Adab in 2017.
 Its English translation, published by Fitzcarraldo Editions (UK) and New Directions (US), was subsequently nominated for the National Book Award 2020 and the International Booker Prize 2021.
 She is currently the writer-in-residence at the Literaturhaus Zürich and Stiftung PWG.
 Alongside her fiction writing, Shibli is engaged in academic research, teaching and lecturing.
 She received a PhD in 2009 from the University of East London in the field of Cultural Studies.
 She has collaborated as a curator of artistic projects with institutions such as the A. M. Qattan Foundation in Palestine and Haus der Kulturen der Welt in Germany.

 Bergen School of Architecture (BAS) began in 1968 as a nomadic teaching model providing informal seminars, lectures, outdoor workshops and studio courses.
 This was formalised in 1986, with BAS gaining full rights to award Master’s degrees in 1990.
 BAS was founded as a pedagogic alternative to architectural education at the time.
-Its curriculum is grounded in Oskar and Zofia Hansen’s ideas about Open Form and the didactic methods developed at Warsaw Academy of Fine Arts from the 1950s to 1980s.
+Its curriculum is grounded in Oskar and Zofia Hansen’s ideas about Open Form.
+The didactic methods developed at Warsaw Academy of Fine Arts from the 1950s to 1980s was brought to BAS and Bergen by the school’s founder Svein Hatløy.
 Open Form encourages inclusive processes and ambiguous designs, developing spatial and temporal situations with diverse forms of collaboration and collective action.
-Over the years, BAS has created an important relationship with the North Western Coastal landscape and its building traditions.
-Situated in a former grain silo, the building is a testament to the school’s experimental approach to architecture and learning.
-Alongside hosting faculty and students, the silo also acts as a cultural arena for larger audiences, programming public events and exhibitions

 Ravi Agarwal